 1. Aglaonema Red Anjamani

-The stunning houseplant is all kinds of beautiful due to its beautiful bright red foilage with a few deep green borders and spots.
+The stunning houseplant is due to its bright red foilage with a few deep green borders and spots.

-The Aglaonema ‘Red Anjamani’ thrives in low light; however, the red leaves may acquire more green patterns.
+The Aglaonema ‘Red Anjamani’ thrives in low light, but the red in your plant leaves has to compromise with a few green patterns.

-They are slow-growing, ornamental houseplants with decent white variegation on the foliages.
+They are slow-growing, ornamental houseplants with decent white variegation on the foliage.

 Besides, the plant is easy and simple to grow in organically rich and moist soil.

-Similar to other indoor succulents, Aglaonema White Calcite will need a bit more extra love and care to keep the gorgeous plant healthy and well developed.
+Like other indoor succulents, Aglaonema White Calcite will need extra love and care to keep the gorgeous plant healthy and well-developed.